mbipchristian/RNB_ingestion/README.md

 * For large data volumes, consider batching or pagination strategies.

 If you encounter issues, check package installation, network connectivity, and MongoDB access permissions.

+## Autors
+Developped by Christian MBIPBIPE FOUEMKEU and Omar BAYOUD